 Live Q&A session via Zoom

-There will be a Zoom presentation followed by Q&A
+It comprised of a Zoom presentation followed by a Q&A session.

 Did you miss it?